Human Rights in Translation: Intercultural Pathways

 Call for Papers

-Proposals should include: a one-page abstract of the paper, with a title and name of the author; the author's brief curriculum vitae; postal address; email address; and phone number.
+Proposals should include: a one-page abstract of the paper, with a title and name of the author, the author's brief curriculum vitae, postal address, email address, and phone number.
 Complete proposals should be emailed as attachments in MS Word to: Mary Bokern at email@example.com with a subject line "Human Rights in Translation."
-The deadline for submissions is December 10, 2014.
+The deadline for submissions is December 1, 2015.